-For the past two years, I have put my name into the random draw, with no luck, but I keep trying.
+For the past two years, I have put my name into the random draw to hike Lake O’Hara, with no luck, but I keep trying.
 Reservations are required for the campground.
 All the information you need to plan and book your visit via Parks Canada is here.

 Why did Parks Canada implement the shuttle bus?

 Until summer 1973, you could drive your car up the road and pitch a tent anywhere in the ecologically sensitive meadows in front of the Elizabeth Parker Hut.
 Do I need to say any more about that?

 The Parks bus services started in the summer of 1974, and the rest, as they say, is history.

 Go IF you win the lottery or get a campsite!

 So IF you do get a reservation for day hikes in Lake O’Hara or camping, you must GO.
 I guarantee that you will not be disappointed!

 Walking up the fire access road is not recommended